Flood mapping

 Wellington Water has a comprehensive programme of modelling and mapping flood risk across the entire Wellington metropolitan region.

-These maps were done to best practice modelling standards, and have been peer reviewed by external experts.
+These maps were done according to best practice modelling standards and have been peer reviewed by external experts.

 Council manages flood risk in a variety of ways.